urbit/developers.urbit.org/content/guides/quickstart/groups-guide.md

 3. The app's interface - the types of requests it will accept and the types of updates it will send out to subscribers.

-Four our app, a group (aka squad) will be identified by a combination of the host ship and the group name - this structure will be called a `gid` (group ID).
+For our app, a group (aka squad) will be identified by a combination of the host ship and the group name - this structure will be called a `gid` (group ID).
 A squad has a changeable title, and may be public or private, so we'll track these in a `squad` structure.
 We also need to track the current members of a